DisableGraphics/Web-page-downloader/README.md

 # Web-page-downloader
 A web page downloader.
-Uses the wget command found in \*nix operating systems.
+Requires the wget command found in \*nix operating systems.
-This program uses the ANSI C 99 libraries (The default ones)
+This program uses the ANSI C 99 libraries (The standard libraries, no weird dependencies needed)

 Tested in Ubuntu MATE 18.04 with GCC 7.4.0.
 Working